Diamantina, Minas Gerais

+Diamantina (/pt/) is a municipality in central Minas Gerais, Brazil.
+It had a population of 47,702 in the 2022 census, with an estimated population of 49,493 in 2025, in an area of 3891.659 km2.
+It is part of the Immediate Geographic Region of Diamantina, within the Intermediate Geographic Region of Teófilo Otoni.

+The settlement developed as Arraial do Tijuco during the eighteenth-century diamond rush.
+Its historic center, known for its colonial streets and architecture, was designated a World Heritage Site by UNESCO in 1999.

 Statistical micro-region

 Diamantina is a statistical micro-region that includes the following municipalities: Diamantina, Datas, Felício dos Santos, Gouveia, Presidente Kubitschek, São Gonçalo do Rio Preto, Senador Modestino Gonçalves, and Couto de Magalhães de Minas.
 The area of this region is 7,348 km^{2} and in 2006 the population was 80,063 inhabitants.
 The population density in 2000 was 11.2 inhabitants/km^{2}.

 History

 Prehistory

 Before the arrival of Portuguese settlers, in the 16th century (the first reports give account of expeditions that went up the Jequitinhonha and São Francisco Rivers), Diamantina, like the entire region of the current state of Minas Gerais, was occupied by indigenous peoples of the Macro-Jê languages.

 Foundation and exploration of diamonds

 Diamantina was founded as Arraial do Tejuco in 1713, with the construction of a chapel that honored the patron Saint Anthony of Padua.
 The locality had strong growth when the Diamonds were discovered in 1729.
 At the end of the 18th century, it was the third largest population in the Captaincy General of Minas, behind the capital Vila Rica, today Ouro Preto, and with a population similar to that of the prosperous São João del-Rei.

 In the 18th century it grew due to the large local production of diamonds, which were exploited by the Portuguese crown.
 In 1697, the Estrada Real was established by the crown to promote development of the interior, reaching from the coast through Ouro Preto onwards to Diamantina.
 The town was initially known as Arraial do Tejuco (or Tijuco) (from the Tupi tyîuka, "rotten water"), Tejuco and Ybyty'ro'y (Tupi word meaning "cold mountain", by the junction of ybytyra ("mountain").) and ro'y ("cold").
 During the 18th century, the city was famous for having sheltered Chica da Silva, a freed slave who was the wife of the richest man in Colonial Brazil, João Fernandes de Oliveira.

 Diamantina represented the largest mining of diamonds in the western world in the 18th century, and for nine years, the Portuguese Crown was not aware of the discovery of diamonds in the region, which was done by the governor of the Captaincy, in 1729, the then D. Lourenço de Almeida.
 Portugal's response was to impose full control over the diamond regions of Minas Gerais.
 In 1734, the Intendency of Diamonds was created, whose regime was totally controlling and authoritarian.
 The Portuguese Crown's monopoly over diamond deposits lasted until 1845.